Administrative divisions of New York (state): Census-designated place

 A census-designated place (CDP) is defined by the United States Census Bureau as "a statistical entity defined for each decennial census according to Census Bureau guidelines, comprising a densely settled concentration of population" that is not part of a city or a village "but is locally identified by a name."
 CDPs may cross town and county borders.
 CDPs are defined collaboratively by state and local officials and the Census Bureau.
 They are defined for each census, and it is commonplace to change boundaries and define new CDPs for each census.

 The Census Bureau formerly referred to CDPs as "unincorporated places" from 1950 through the 1970 decennial censuses.
-The term CDP was first used for the 1980 census, and minimum population criteria for CDPs were dropped with the 2000 Census.
+The term CDP was first used for the 1980 census, and minimum population criteria for CDPs were dropped with the 2000 census.

 Hamlet

 Though the term "hamlet" is not defined under New York law, many people in the state use the term hamlet to refer to a community within a town that is not incorporated as a village but is identified by a name, i.e. an unincorporated community.
-Hamlets often have names corresponding to the names of a local school district, post office, or fire district.
+A hamlet often has a name corresponding to the name of a local school district, post office, or fire district.
 Because a hamlet has no government of its own, it depends upon the town or towns that contain it for municipal services and government.
 Because they do not have governments, hamlets have no clear boundaries.